 Our program exposes residents to a diverse patient population through various health systems, including Los Angeles County Department of Health Services, Los Angeles County Department of Mental Health, UCLA, Student Counseling Services at CSUN, private hospitals, and community health centers.

 A large county hospital and academic training center, Olive View-UCLA Medical Center offers residents a unique opportunity to train in community psychiatry.
 Residents rotate at OVMC for several months on each of the following services: emergency psychiatry, inpatient psychiatry, forensic psychiatry, inpatient consultation & liaison psychiatry, HIV clinic, and women’s health.
-Residents also take call at OVMC and have the opportunity to moonlight once licensed.
+Residents also take call at OVMC and have the opportunity to moonlight once approved.